 back.
 You can then stitch or overlock the edges if needed to stop

-A member M Kwakkenbos has provided a very useful description of
+A member M Kwakkenbos has provided a very useful

 how to finish off bookmarks.
 Basically you take the left and right side

 of the bookmark bring them to the front and stitch along the edge and